unfoldingWord-dev/ts-server/README.md

 Telnet is available on OSX by default, but you'll need to [manually enable telnet](http://technet.microsoft.com/en-us/library/cc771275(v=ws.10).aspx) it if using Windows 7.

->\# connect to the port
+>\# connect to the port (you may need to change the port)
+>
->telnet 127.0.0.1 [port]
+>telnet 127.0.0.1 1234
+>
 >\# send a message
+>
 >hello world

 ###Usage
-The script expects to receive data in the form of `key:UDID` where `key` is the public ssh key of the mobile device and `UDID` is the unique device id.
-All data should be sent as a single line string.
+The script expects to receive json data `{'key':'public key', 'udid':'device id', 'username':'an optional username'}`
+where `key` is the public ssh key of the mobile device, `udid` is the unique device id and the optional`usename` is a custom username.

 ####Responses
 The server will respond with a `1` for success and `0` for errors.
 All responses are prepended with the api version as well.